Six tips to help with your job search in Alberta

 While these are just numbers, we know that behind them are real people struggling financially and emotionally during these challenging times.
 Lack of employment and reliable income can lead to bad debt, shrinking savings and worse.

 The good news is that there are resources available to help.
-Here are some tips to help manage money and find new employment during the COVID-19 pandemic.
+Here are some tips to help manage money and find new employment during these uncertain times.

 1. Review your current financial situation to understand the urgency.